WJCFerguson/emacs-faff-theme/README.md

-emacs-faff-theme
+Emacs Faff Theme
 ================

+A light theme intended to clear but calming and easy to look at.

-Emacs Faff Theme - a light theme based on the Emacs default on an cornsilk3 background, with many tweaks on top.
+Originally based on the Emacs default, but with an ivory3 background with many tweaks on top.

-The font here is the beautiful Ubuntu Mono.
+The font in the screenshot is the beautiful Ubuntu Mono.

 ![Screenshot](https://github.com/WJCFerguson/emacs-faff-theme/raw/master/faff-theme.png)

-Packages and areas that have therefore had some attention:
+Packages and areas that I use, that have therefore had some attention:

 * general font-lock faces for coding (mostly in Py, C, JS)
 * web-mode